AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_flutter.md

 Only the chat group owner and admins can call `removeMemberFromChatThread` to remove the specified member from a thread.

-Once a member is removed from a thread, they receive the `ChatThreadManagerListener#onUserKickOutOfChatThread` callback and can no longer receive the thread messages.
-In a multi-device scenario, all the other devices receive the `ChatMultiDeviceListener#onChatThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_KICK` event.
+Once a member is removed from a thread, they receive the `ChatThreadEventHandler#onUserKickOutOfChatThread` callback and can no longer receive the thread messages.
+In a multi-device scenario, all the other devices receive the `ChatMultiDeviceEventHandler#onChatThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_KICK` event.

 The following code sample shows how to remove a member from a thread: